Stadium: Corporate naming

-In recent decades, to help take the burden of the massive expense of building and maintaining a stadium, many American and European sports teams have sold the rights to the name of the facility.
+In the early 21st century, in an effort to reduce the burden of the massive expense of building and maintaining a stadium, many American and European sports teams have sold the rights to the name of the facility.
 This trend, which began in the 1970s, but accelerated greatly in the 1990s, has led to sponsors' names being affixed to both established stadiums and new ones.
 In some cases, the corporate name replaces (with varying degrees of success) the name by which the venue has been known for many years.
 But many of the more recently built stadiums, like the Volkswagen Arena in Wolfsburg, Germany, have never been known by a non-corporate name.
 The sponsorship phenomenon has since spread worldwide.
 There remain a few municipally owned stadiums, which are often known by a name that is significant to their area (for example, Boston's Fenway Park).
 In recent years, some government-owned stadiums have also been subject to naming-rights agreements, with some or all of the revenue often going to the team(s) that play there.

 One consequence of corporate naming has been an increase in stadium name changes, when the namesake corporation changes its name, or if it is the naming agreement simply expires.
 Phoenix's Chase Field, for example, was previously known as Bank One Ballpark, but was renamed to reflect the takeover of the latter corporation.
 San Francisco's historic Candlestick Park was renamed as 3Com Park for several years, but the name was dropped when the sponsorship agreement expired, and it was another two years before the new name of Monster Cable Products' Monster Park was applied.
 Local opposition to the corporate naming of that particular stadium led San Francisco's city council to permanently restore the Candlestick Park name once the Monster contract expired.
 More recently, in Ireland, there has been huge opposition to the renaming of Dublin's historic Lansdowne Road as the Aviva Stadium.
 Lansdowne was redeveloped as the Aviva, opening in May 2010.